 - The acquisition of the 32-acre DeForest Williams property in Cold Spring Harbor was closed on March 10th.
-This was an $8.5 M public private partnership among the County of Suffolk, Town of Huntington, State of New York, North Shore Land Alliance and Cold Spring Harbor community.
+This was an $8.5 Million public-private partnership among the County of Suffolk, Town of Huntington, State of New York, North Shore Land Alliance and Cold Spring Harbor community.
 This acquisition created a public preserve in a densely populated area and is particularly important for water quality protection.
 The Land Alliance is also in contract to acquire an additional 3-acre parcel contingent to Wawapek for educational purposes.

 - The acquisition of the 28-acre Humes property in Mill Neck.
 The Humes property is the #1 most environmentally significant property in our community and connects three previously protected areas to create a 150-acre wetland and wildlife corridor.
 The Land Alliance is also very interested in purchasing the adjacent Humes Japanese Stroll Garden.